GLOBAL MARKETS-Shares extend spate of record highs, dollar eases

 MSCI’s gauge of world stock performance hit a fresh all-time high, the three major stock indexes on Wall Street hit new record highs and overnight in Tokyo stocks hit two-year highs.

-The gain in the MSCI benchmark was the 10th record high since late July and extended the year’s slew of records to more than 40 with little indication the run is about to end.
+The gain in the MSCI benchmark was the tenth record high since late July and extended the year’s bevy of records to more than 40 with little indication the run is about to lose steam.

-European shares closed higher at more than three-month highs while Spanish blue chips were little changed as the central government and Catalonia appeared to carefully weigh their next move after Sunday’s violence-marred independence vote.
+European shares closed higher at more than three-month highs as a selloff in Spanish stocks eased and financials gained.

 “In the case of the market going higher and higher, the flows have been out of the U.S. equities.
-So if the market is going higher it’s another driver, and the other driver is probably earnings,” said Hudson, speaking in New York.
+So if the market is going higher it’s another driver, and the other driver is probably is earnings,” Hudson said.

 In the latest sign of economic growth, Delta Air Lines reported that its “cargo ton miles” metric rose 9.4 percent in September from a year earlier.

 While margins deteriorated because of Hurricanes Harvey and Irma, cargo revenue was a bright spot for Delta, Cowen & Co. reported.
-Delta shares rose 6.6 percent, the fourth-largest contributor to gains in the benchmark S&P 500 index.
+Delta shares rose almost 6 percent, the fourth-largest contributor to gains in the benchmark S&P 500 index.

 The dollar rose slightly against the Japanese yen, but slipped against the euro.